There are many tutorials that can teach you how to write a blog post.

 Let’s say you write a list post covering five steps to achieve something.
 If the first step is 500 words, the second and third steps are 100 words, the fourth step is 200 words and the fifth step is 400 words, it looks sloppy.
-As though you didn’t bother to edit it before hitting publish.
+As though you didn’t bother to proofread it before hitting publish.

 Your readers deserve the best, and minor details like this matter as they affect the fluidity of their experience.

 Want to go even more pro?
-Look at the the beginning, middle and end of each section you write, and create a guiding formula.
+Look at the beginning, middle, and end of each section you write, and create a guiding formula.
 Perhaps you start each section with a bold statement or personal experience.
 Then you flesh out your advice in the middle.
 And then you end each section with a one-sentence call to action.

 The more formulas you add to your posts, the easier they are to write and the more they look like polished works of art.

-Rule #4: Be Ridiculously Generous
+Content Rule #4.
+Be Ridiculously Generous

 Many bloggers worry about giving away too much in their posts.
 After all, they want readers to sign up for their paid coaching calls or products.

 So they hold back, barely skimming the surface of their advice.

 Truthfully, if you’re not generous with your readers in your posts, they won’t get a good impression of your paid products.

 Don’t hold back on your readers.
 Fully work through the problem with them.
 Give them complete solutions and powerful advice.
 Wow them with your generosity and they will stick around as loyal readers and customers.